Hoffman, Kenneth Paul

 September 13, 2018

-This paper contends that there is a natural real response via space’s interaction with matter to any acceleration of matter at any scale from the atomic to the galactic.
-A force emerges whenever there is acceleration.
+This paper contends that there is a natural real response via Space’s interaction with matter to any acceleration of matter at any scale from the atomic to the galactic.
+A force emerges whenever, where ever there is acceleration.
 That emergent response is the force of gravity.
-Space is connected to matter at the smallest scale and Gravity emerges when space detects any acceleration at any scale, even at the smallest quantum scale of an individual atom or within the atom.
+Space is connected to matter at the smallest scale and Gravity emerges when Space detects any acceleration at any scale, even at the smallest quantum scale of an individual atom or within the atom.
 Yes, the force is incredibly small, but it is still present and its presence is seen when enough atoms collectively show this force.
 A large accumulation of atoms such as in a planet provides the gravitational force response for what is called a Gravitational Mass.
 The G-Force response of any accelerating Gravitational Mass is the gravitational force response of an Inertial Mass.